chuanpenghou/chuanpenghou.github.io/_pages/about.md

+---
+permalink: /
-Welcome to my personal homepage!
+title: "Welcome to my personal homepage!"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am a PhD Student in Space Plasma Physics at [Peking University](https://www.pku.edu.cn/).